AllanKyleV/click-to-change-color/README.md

-🧠 Exercise: Click to Change Color
+Exercise: Click to Change Color

 This is an exercise to practice what I’ve learned from The Odin Project lessons.
 The topic is the DOM.

 Goal:
 When you click on any box inside a container, only the clicked box should change its background color to a random color.

+Version 1.0 - Completed
+Version 1.1 - Reset button added